 Your sales page is similar to your Amazon page.
 There is a buy button, as well as a link to all your other books.

-It doesn’t matter if a reader is using an iPad, iPhone, an Android phone or on Safari, Chrome, Firefox or Edge on a PC or Mac.
+It doesn’t matter if a reader is using an iPad, iPhone, Android phone, or on Safari, Chrome, Firefox, or Edge on a PC or Mac.